-an investment in an economic Does this financial product have a sustainable investment objective? activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee ••  Yes • 🗆 No □ It will make a minimum of sustainable investments with an environmental objective:% □ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments companies follow good governance practices. □ in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally □ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities.
-That Regulation does not include a list ■ It will make a minimum of sustainable investments with a social objective: 80% with a social objective It promotes E/S characteristics, but will not make any sustainable investments of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable Does this financial product have a sustainable investment objective? investment means an investment in ● ■ Yes □ No an economic activity that contributes to an It will make a minimum of sustainable It promotes Environmental/Social (E/S) environmental or investments with an environmental characteristics and while it does not have as social objective. objective: % its objective a sustainable investment, it will provided that the have a minimum proportion of % of investment does not significantly sustainable investments harm any environmental or in economic activities that qualify as with an environmental objective in social objective environmentally sustainable under economic activities that qualify as and that the environmentally sustainable under investee the EU Taxonomy companies follow the EU Taxonomy good governance practices. in economic activities that do not with an environmental objective in qualify as environmentally economic activities that do not sustainable under the EU Taxonomy qualify as environmentally The EU Taxonomy sustainable under the EU Taxonomy is a classification system laid down with a social objective in Regulation (EU) 2020/852, \times It will make a minimum of sustainable It promotes E/S characteristics, but will not establishing a list of environmentally investments with a social objective: 80% make any sustainable investments sustainable economic activities.
+That Regulation does not include a list of socially

-174 This Portfolio is not available for subscription at the date of this Prospectus.
+124 This Portfolio is not available for subscription at the date of this Prospectus.
 It may be launched at the Directors' discretion, at which time confirmation of the launch will be made available at the registered office of the SICAV.

-indicators measure how the sustainable objectives of this
+Sustainability indicators measure how the sustainable objectives of this financial product are attained.